Click here or scan the QR Code to sign up for emergency notifications from the Findlay Township Police Department.

 About The Department

-The department is staffed 24 hours a day, and, in addition to basic patrol and emergency response, the officers serve in several additional capacities, including a K-9 officer, a full-time detective and an assistant investigator, two officers trained to conduct commercial truck inspections, two officers assigned to the SHACOG CIRT Team, two officers assigned to the SHACOG Support Team, and a Community Relations and DARE officer who works closely with local businesses and the West Allegheny School District.
+The department is staffed 24 hours a day, and, in addition to basic patrol and emergency response, the officers serve in several additional capacities, including a K-9 officer, a full-time detective and two assistant investigators, two officers trained to conduct commercial truck inspections, two officers assigned to the SHACOG CIRT Team, two officers assigned to the SHACOG Support Team, and a School Resource Officer assigned to Wilson Elementary School in the West Allegheny School District.

 Additionally, the Findlay Township Police Department conducts business and neighborhood watch programs, a safe house program, vacation home checks, home security surveys, a child safety seat inspection program, scouting liaison activities, fingerprinting services for citizens and truck safety inspections.
 The department also maintains a special needs database to assist persons with special needs during power outages, weather emergencies or other emergency management situations.